 You can also progress to the Advanced Social Work MA, depending on your module choices.

 Stage 1 of the course prepares you to work with a social work student on their first placement.
 You will learn to develop a curriculum, manage the placement, support learning and assess achievement.
-You will put this into practice through a 70-day placement.
+You will put this into practice through providing a student placement (usually 70 days).

-In Stage 2 you will provide a 100-day final placement for a social work student.
-If you have significant experience in practice education, or have taken an Enabling Others' Learning (Social Work) course, you may be able join Stage 2 directly.
+In Stage 2 you will provide a second placement for a social work student (usually a 100-day placement).
+If you have significant experience in practice education, or have taken an Enabling Others' Learning (Social Work) course, you may be able join Stage 2 directly in November or May.

 From this PgCert, you may progress to the Advanced Social Work MA.

 This module equips registered social workers to undertake the responsibilities of a Stage 1 Practice Educator (Practice Educator Professional Standards (PEPS) of the British Association of Social Workers (BASW).
 Students who complete this module successfully will be able to supervise, teach and assess social work degree students up to but not including the final assessment prior to qualification.
 At this stage they may contribute to the last placement but not take full responsibility for assessment or act as the practice educator on a day-to-day basis.
 Students undertaking this module are required to undertake a practicum which entails acting as a Stage 1 practice educator to a degree in social work student on a first placement (70 days).